General

 Q: What does Amazon MSK do?

-Amazon MSK makes it easy to get started and run open-source versions of Apache Kafka in AWS with high availability and security while providing integration with AWS services without the operational overhead of running an Apache Kafka cluster.
-Amazon MSK allows you to use and configure open-source versions of Apache Kafka while the service manages the setup, provisioning, AWS integrations, and on-going maintenance of Apache Kafka clusters.
+Amazon MSK makes it easy to get started and run open-source versions of Apache Kafka in Amazon Web Services with high availability and security while providing integration with Amazon Web Services services without the operational overhead of running an Apache Kafka cluster.
+Amazon MSK allows you to use and configure open-source versions of Apache Kafka while the service manages the setup, provisioning, Amazon Web Services integrations, and on-going maintenance of Apache Kafka clusters.

 With a few clicks in the console, you can provision an Amazon MSK cluster.
-From there, Amazon MSK replaces unhealthy brokers, automatically replicates data for high availability, manages Apache ZooKeeper nodes, automatically deploys hardware patches as needed, manages the integrations with AWS services, makes important metrics visible through the console, and will support Apache Kafka version upgrades when more than one version is supported so you can take advantage of improvements to the open-source version of Apache Kafka.
+From there, Amazon MSK replaces unhealthy brokers, automatically replicates data for high availability, manages Apache ZooKeeper nodes, automatically deploys hardware patches as needed, manages the integrations with Amazon Web Services services, makes important metrics visible through the console, and supports Apache Kafka version upgrades so you can take advantage of improvements to the open-source version of Apache Kafka.

 Q: What Apache Kafka versions does Amazon MSK support?